-The gain control can be used to scale the camera response up or down.
+The gain control can be used to scale the camera response up or down individually per each channel.
 In addition to the digital gain control the sensor responsivity can be selected to be either Dynamic or Responsive giving a factor of 6 in responsivity due to the difference in quantum well size.
 An analog gain of 2 can be added to both options.
 Please refer to the SENSOR command.